Research Centre for Urban Studies, Heriot-Watt University

-The Urban Institute based in Edinburgh, Scotland is a collaboration of researchers at Heriot-Watt University and the University of Edinburgh on urban issues.
-It was founded in 2016 under the leadership of professor Dr. Mark Stephens.
+The Research Centre for Urban Studies (RCUS), formally the Urban Institute, is a research center for urban issues at Heriot-Watt University in Edinburgh, Scotland, United Kingdom.
+It was founded in 2016 under the leadership of Professor Dr. Mark Stephens.
 The institute runs a number of research projects in Edinburgh.
 It also offers joint post-graduate programs accredited by RTPI and RICS.
-The Urban Institute is part of the UK Collaborative Centre for Housing Evidence, one of the four centres in UK.
+The Urban Institute is part of the UK Collaborative Centre for Housing Evidence, one of the four centres in the UK.